mcinglis/c-style/readme.md

 #### Pointer arguments only for public modifications, or for nullity

-Due to [pass-by-value semantics](http://c-faq.com/ptrs/passbyref.html), structs will be "copied" when passed into functions that don't modify them.
-If you think this is a problem, consider:

-- compilers are smart and can optimize this - if a function only uses one field of a struct, then the compiler can only copy that field
-- dereferencing pointers is slow - it's better to give the function frame the actual data straight-up
-- most structs are only a few bytes, so copying is negligible
-- are you optimizing without benchmarks?
+In C, you can pass struct values to functions, and by [pass-by-value semantics](http://c-faq.com/ptrs/passbyref.html), they'll be copied into the frame of the receiving function.
+The original struct can't be modified by that function (although it can return the modification).
+Like `const`, using this feature wherever you can makes it easier for your readers to reason about your program.

+When you're reading a codebase that sticks to this rule, and its functions and types are maximally decomposed, you can often tell what a function does just by reading its prototype.
+This is in stark contrast to projects that pass pointers everywhere: you have no certainty anywhere.

 Defining a *modification* is tricky when you introduce structs with pointer members (usually pointer-to-arrays - most other pointers usually aren't needed).
 I consider a modification to be something that affects the value's public state.
 This depends on common-decency of users of the interface to respect visibility comments.

-So, if a struct will be "modified" by a function, have that function accept a pointer-to-const of that struct even if it doesn't need to.
+So, if a struct will be "modified" by a function, have that function accept a pointer of that struct even if it doesn't need to.
 This saves the readers from having to trawl through and memorize every relevant struct definition, to be aware of which structs have pointer members.

 ``` c
 typedef struct {